KittenAqua/TrainworksModdingTools/README.md

-# Monster Train Modding API
+# Trainworks Modding Tools

-This will eventually provide a great deal of functionality and convenience to Monster Train modders.
+A set of tools to more easily facilitate the most common types of modded content.

+For detailed usage, see the tutorials on the wiki.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)